jeffsmonteiro/emojify-white-label-wordpress-admin-theme/readme.txt

 FEATURES

+- Hide WordPress logo from admin navigation bar
 - Use your own logo in admin top navigation bar
 - Replace WordPress logo by yours in login page
+- Change the background color of login page
+- Replace WP logo by your on post edit page (Gutenberg)
 - Add a custom favicon in admin area
-- Hide WordPress logo from admin navigation bar
+- Remove non-functional WP widgets from dashboard
+- Replace dashicons on side bar by emojis!
 - Replace or hide WordPress text on footer
 - Hide WordPress version disclaimer on footer
-- Replace dashicons on side bar by emojis!

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/ewlwat` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Use the Settings->Admin Theme screen to configure the plugin
+3. Use the Settings->Emojify Admin Theme screen to configure the plugin

 == Screenshots ==